Triquanta/drupal-project/README.md

   * Allow test modules and themes to be installed.
   * Enable access to `rebuild.php`.

-## Importing configuration in a freshly installed sited
+## Importing configuration in a freshly installed site

 If you want to import config, but you did a fresh install you'll have to execute the following steps first.